davekilian/notate.js/doc/intermediate.markdown

 * Inherit from `Notate.Glyph`
 * Override `minSize`, `layout` and `render`
-* Register the glyph by adding an entry to `Notate.glyphs`
+* Register the glyph by adding an entry to `Notate.showable` (if your glyph can be instantiated by a `show: yourglyph` command) or `Notate.beginnable` (if your glyphs can be instantiated by a `begin: yourglyph` command)

 notate.js ships with several built-in glyphs, which use the same process to hook into the system.
 You may consult any `Notate.Glyph` subtype in